ezzabuzaid/website/pages/blog/whats-new/pwa-support.md

 author: ezzabuzaid
 ---

-I know that nothing beats the feeling of having your app installed on your device and being able to access it with a single click.
+We know that nothing beats the feeling of having your app installed on your device and being able to access it with a single click.
 Well, you get to have that feeling with Progressive Web Apps (PWAs) support.

-Head over to [the tutorial](/learn/how-to-install-january) to learn how to install January as a PWA on your device.
+To get started, check out [the tutorial](/learn/getting-started/how-to-install-january) and learn how to install January as a PWA on your device.